capytaine/capytaine/docs/theory_manual/theory.rst

 ~~~~~~~~~~~~~

 A slight variant is presented in [X18]_.
 The authors noticed that the
-interpolation of the integral :math:`Z_1` can be inacurrate due to the
+interpolation of the integral :math:`Z_1` can be inaccurate due to the
 singularity :math:`\frac{1}{\zeta}`.
 Hence, they proposed to tabulate instead